-FEES The tuition for the course is $110.
-For family members living in the same house, the fee is $110 for the first person and $60 for each subsequent person.
-Students may audit the course, without credit, for $60.
-The cost of the textbook is in addition to the tuition.
+Fees The tuition is $110.
+For family members living in the same house, the course fee is $110 for the first person and $60 for each subsequent person.
+Students may audit a course, without credit, for $60.
+The cost of the textbooks for each course is in addition to the tuition.